Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Statistical model and asymptotic framework

-We will usually suppress the index $t$ of the elements of the vector $\gamma_t$ and $\theta_t$.
+\textit{Notation}: We will usually suppress the index $t$ of the elements of the vector $\gamma_t$ and $\theta_t$.
 Unless otherwise stated, throughout the paper the notation $o_t$ will denote an infinite sequence of terms indexed by $t$, which go to zero when $t\rightarrow \infty$.
-In many cases $t$ is the same as the number of tests $m$ and in such cases the notation $o_t$ will be replaced by $o_m$. \begin{lem} Under Assumption (A) the probability of a type II error using the Bayes oracle is given by the following equations:
+In many cases $t$ is the same as the number of tests $m$, and in such cases the notation $o_t$ will be replaced by $o_m$.
+In case of $m \rightarrow\infty$ we will consider specifically two different levels of sparsity.
+The first, the extremely sparse case, is characterized by